UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

 Each class will have a repository created specifically for it, called something like: "Wi2018-Online".

-In examples below it is called IntroToPython, so replace that in your head with the name of your class's repository.
+In examples below it is called YourClassRepoNameHere, so replace that in your head with the name of your class's repository.

 This class repository will include examples and relevant materials (and some exercise solutions) will be added throughout the class.